 Since 1972, Mr. Coffey has been Minister of Music for the South Church of New Britain, Connecticut, where he directs a distinguished choir of professional and volunteer musicians in liturgy and in concert.
-In 1973 he established The Music Series at South Church, a community performing arts presenter and, in 2003, he established, through South Church, a region-wide nonsectarian choir for children, The Main Street Singers.
+In 1973 he established The Music Series at South Church, a community performing arts presenter, and in 2003, he established, through South Church, a region-wide nonsectarian choir for children, The Main Street Singers.
 Mr. Coffey has served on the music faculties of the Hartt School and of the University of Connecticut.
-From 1998 until 1993, he was Chorus Master for the Connecticut Opera Association.
+From 1988 until 1993, he was Chorus Master for the Connecticut Opera Association.

-In 1992, he was named Choral Director of the Year by the Connecticut Chapter of the American Choral Directors Association, in recognition of “outstanding contributions to the advancement of choral music through distinguished service and the highest standards of performance.”
+In 1992, Mr. Coffey was named Choral Director of the Year by the Connecticut Chapter of the American Choral Directors Association, in recognition of “outstanding contributions to the advancement of choral music through distinguished service and the highest standards of performance.”
 In 2007, he received a Major Achievement Award from The Hartford Symphony Orchestra in recognition of his “outstanding and inspiring artistic leadership of the Symphony’s two major choral partners, CONCORA and The Hartford Chorale,” and in 2008 the Greater New Britain Arts Alliance presented him its award for Lifetime Achievement in the Arts.
 Mr. Coffey is the 2009 recipient of the Alfred Nash Patterson Lifetime Achievement Award, presented to individuals who have made exceptional contributions to choral singing and its culture within New England.

 Mr. Coffey holds music degrees from the University of North Carolina and the School of Sacred Music of Union Theological Seminary in New York.
 In 1979 he received the premier prix d’orgue after studies with organist Marie-Claire Alain at France’s École National de Musique, Rueil-Malmaison.